University of Azad Jammu & Kashmir: Recognized university

-It was established in 1980, and is currently ranked at No.16 in Higher Education Commission of Pakistan ranking of general category of universities in Pakistan.
+The university was established in 1980, and is currently ranked at No.16 in Higher Education Commission of Pakistan ranking of general category of universities in Pakistan.

 Basic Information, Faculties and Departments

-It is a multi discipline and multi campus University.
+It is a multi discipline and multi campus university.
 The University of Azad Jammu and Kashmir is the biggest educational institution in Azad Jammu and Kashmir.
 It consists of four faculties i.e., faculty of sciences, faculty of arts, faculty of health sciences and faculty of engineering.